-20 years' SEN experience.
-Specialist in working with students with dyspraxia and writing challenges, dyscalculia, focus and concentration issues, ASD including high-functioning autism, ADD/ ADHD and SpLD including dyslexia, speech/ communication, auditory and sensory processing disorders, executive functions and organisational challenges.
+I have over 20 years' SEN experience.
+I am a specialist in working with students with epilepsy, dyspraxia and writing challenges, dyscalculia, focus and concentration issues, ASD including high-functioning autism, ADD/ ADHD and SpLD including dyslexia, speech/ communication, auditory and sensory processing disorders, executive functions and organisational challenges.
 I also have extensive experience in building confidence and ability in reading, writing, and grammar and punctuation, as well as building confidence and ability in basic numeracy up to Maths exam attainment.
 Along with the academic, I also have more than ten years of experience in helping young people with ADD/ ADHD and ASD to develop their social, organisational and listening skills.

 My specific experience working with students with dyspraxia and dyslexia: I have a specialism and in excess of 10 years of experience supporting children with dyspraxia, dyslexia and dyscalculia.
 As a result, I was awarded membership accreditation of the Dyslexia Guild.
 I have successfully supported students to improve their organisational skills, complete homework, comprehend and access class work, complete specialist dyslexia programs and generally improve confidence.
 I am competent in using speech and type software packages such as Dragon.
 I worked recently with a student who progressed from Year 7 to Year 11 with my support and was able to achieve all 8 of her GCSE exams at grades A - C as a result.
 I use regular fine and gross motor skill activities in order to improve dyscalculia difficulties and so enhance further each students progress.
 I find that with all students, encouragement and increasing their confidence is key to unlocking their success.